hms-networks/flexy-cumulocity-connector/README.md

 ![Data Source Flow Chart](images/DataSource.png)

+#### Record Data in UTC
+It is recommended to record data in UTC time zone to avoid issues with daylight saving time changes.
+This can be configured in the Ewon Flexy under System > Main > General > Date and Time.
+Enabling the "Record data in UTC" option will ensure historical data is recorded relative to UTC.

 #### Tag Eligibility

 Each tag that should be sent to Cumulocity must have historical logging enabled.
 Please